creame/joinchat/README.txt

 [**👉 Upgrade Joinchat Now**](https://join.chat/en/premium/?utm_source=wporg&utm_medium=web)

-### 🧪 Try Join.chat
+### 🧪 Try Joinchat
-Do you want to test the Join.chat configuration panel without installing it?
+Do you want to test the Joinchat configuration panel without installing it?
 You can try it in a [WordPress on the fly demo](https://demo.tastewp.com/creame-whatsapp-me)

-### ⌁ If you like Join.chat 😍
+### ⌁ If you like Joinchat 😍
 1. Please leave us a [★★★★★](https://wordpress.org/support/plugin/creame-whatsapp-me/reviews/#new-post) rating.
 We'll thank you.
 2. Help us with the [translation in your language](https://translate.wordpress.org/projects/wp-plugins/creame-whatsapp-me)
 3. Visit our blog and find tips and tricks at [join.chat](https://join.chat/en/blog/?utm_source=wporg&utm_medium=web).